1

 "We don't have all day."

 Lyle looked up at her.
-He dropped the sandwich on the ground and felt like he was about to cry.
-“It was all a mistake,” he said.
+He dropped the sandwich on the ground and his eyes burned.
+"It was all a mistake," he said.

 "What was?"